Penkei/SDP-for-GitHub/README.md

 The repository input page lets the user enter a GitHub repository URL, choose a branch or tag, select a commit, and configure prediction sensitivity.
-It also explains the normal cached clone mode and the request-only PAT clone mode.
+It also explains the default Personal Access Token request mode and the optional local cache mode.

 <p align="center">
   <img src="readme-assets/InputPage.png" alt="Repository input page" width="900" />